ChrickeR/chricker.github.io/_posts/assignments/2018-10-01-cheif-architect.md

 - Activating the digital eco system
 - Exploring the power of intelligent technology.

-This resulted in an ongoing changed architecture and modernization of our self developed claims systems, skills transfer and new infrastructure with a focus on customer value, automation, loosely coupled services, DevOps and everything as code.
+This resulted in an architecture evolution and modernization of the self developed claims systems, skills transfer and new infrastructure with a focus on customer value, automation, loosely coupled services, DevOps and everything as code.

 ## Enterprise architecture